nipy/nitime/doc/examples/fmri.rst

    :include-source:

 We can also focus in on the ROIs we were interested in.
-This requires a little bit of manipulation of the indices into the coherence matrix:
+This requires a little bit of manipulation of the indices into the coherence matrix.
+We visualize this by creating a network graph of these ROIs (this is done by using the function :func:`viz.drawgraph_roi` which relies on `networkx <http://networkx.lanl.gov>`_):

 .. plot:: examples/fmri4.py
    :include-source: